BobKerns/better-future/README.md

-# better-future: Better handling of deferred computation compatible with Promises
+# better-future: Better handling of deferred task compatible with Promises

 ## API

 ## Lifecyce of a [`Future`](build/docs/api/classes/Future.html)

-A [`Future`](api/classes/Future.html) is a computation that will be performed in the future.
+A [`Future`](api/classes/Future.html) is a task that will be performed in the future.
 It is a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that can be cancelled or timed out, but does not begin